 Certain portions of the campus are considered "public forums" where any person can exercise his or her First Amendment rights.
-Those using such speech, though it may be considered unpopular and uninvited, are usually acting within their legal rights.
+Those using such speech, though unpopular and uninvited, are usually acting within their legal rights.
 In most cases, printed materials or videos with offensive images or language are also protected by the First Amendment.
 Please see the back of this flier for more information on the First Amendment.